 Moreover, in the past three decades our society has become increasingly unequal against working people and the poor.
 The bottom 50 percent of the population lost $900 billion, while the top 1 percent cashed in $21 trillion.

 Isn’t it to our benefit, then, to acknowledge our common humanity?
 How best to confront those who try to divide us along race from challenging their grotesque accumulation of wealth and power at our expense?

 Editor’s note: Sadia Hussein is a Wausau resident who recently described on Facebook a racist encounter she experienced in Wausau.

 Editor’s note: The views of our readers and guest columnists are independent of this newspaper and do not necessarily reflect the views of Wausau Pilot and Review.
-To submit a letter, email us email@example.com mail letters to 500 N. Third St. Suite 208-8; Wausau, WI 54403.
+To submit a letter, email us at email@example.com or mail letters to 500 N. Third St. Suite 208-8; Wausau, WI 54403.